 - Sales: Scripts & Talking Points

-In this example, you’d only need to navigate to one notebook for all the sales tools you need.
-Then, you could filter by tag to find just the PDFs that you are looking for.
+In this example, you’d only need to navigate to one space for all the sales tools you need.
+Then, you could categorize by notebook to find just the PDFs that you are looking for.